 Home Energy Audit to Celebrate Earth Day

-Monday, April 22nd is Earth Day 2019, which has been celebrated around the world each year since 1970.
+Earth Day has been celebrated around the world each year since 1970.
 Hundreds of events will be taking place across the United States in honor of this annual reminder of the importance of caring for our environment.
-This year, April 22nd falls on a weekday, so maybe you’ll be at work and you won’t have the chance to participate in a service event on that exact day.
-But you can still take part in the environmentally-minded spirit of the day by finding creative ways to impact the planet’s health.
+Take part in the environmentally-minded spirit of the day by finding creative ways to impact the planet’s health.
 One great way to lessen your impact on the environment, not to mention reduce the amount you spend on your utility bills, is to conduct a home energy audit to celebrate Earth Day.
 Maybe you’ve never heard of this process or you’d like to learn more about what it entails, so here’s a quick look at the advantages of home energy audits for your budget and the environment.

 - ❇️ What is a home energy audit?